Our products

 • Baked cod with potatoes: works with fresh (milder) or desalted (more intense).

-Price: how much each format costs
+Price: how much does each format cost

 Fresh cod